mikesidebottom/ML/pages/workshop-sessions.md

 # WORKSHOP SESSIONS 🧠

 <div class="info-box">
   These notebooks are designed to be browsed directly on this site.
-Each notebook already includes a Colab button if you wish to run them interactively.
+You can also work with them interactively using the "Code Along" button or check the solutions with the "Solution" button.
 </div>

 <div class="notebook-browser">